Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: GA-integrated HCTPS: Experimental Demonstration

 The following tables(\ref{tab:selected_subcubes}, \ref{tab:scaling_factors}) present the selected subcube similar to $\mathcal{S}_3$ to F1, for each test function, and the scaling factors used if any respectively.

-As demonstrated in Tables (\ref{tab:HCTPS-GA-RES}, \ref{tab:F1-F2}, \ref{tab:F3-F4}, \ref{tab:F6-F7}, \ref{tab:F7-F8}, \ref{tab:F9-F10}, \ref{tab:F11-F12}, \ref{tab:F13-F14}), the integration of the GA within the HCTPS framework consistently outperformed the standalone GA in terms of best objective values and statistical measures.
+As seen in Tables (\ref{tab:HCTPS-GA-RES}, \ref{tab:F1-F2}, \ref{tab:F3-F4}, \ref{tab:F6-F7}, \ref{tab:F7-F8}, \ref{tab:F9-F10}, \ref{tab:F11-F12}, \ref{tab:F13-F14}), the results of the integration of the GA within the HCTPS framework outperforms the standalone GA in terms of best objective values and statistical measures.
 Through the HCTPS-GA, we managed to find solutions that are within a tight vicinity of the known global optimum for each objective function, and even achieved the exact global optimum for F11 and F12.

-\paragraph{Assessment of the HCTPS framework} The HCTPS is evaluated against the traditional approach based on the following key criteria: achieving the goal of maximizing exploration without minimizing exploitation,and the approach of achievement, and the invested cost vs produced value.
+However, it is important to emphasize that the \textit{success} of reaching a tight neighborhood of the global optimum or finding the global optimum itself for a specific problem within the HCTPS depends on finding the \textit{appropriate} sub-cube $J$ for the search algorithm $g$ in use, and since $J$ cannot be known a priori especially when dealing with black box optimization problems, the user may need to experiment with multiple sequence-generative rules before identifying an optimal SSCP configuration in favor of finding the right sub-cube.